daniel-norouzi-m/pre-training-transformers-for-no-arbitrage-implied-volatility-surfaces/README.md

    - These coefficients are configured to balance the influence of each component on the model's training process, ensuring both predictive accuracy and adherence to financial theory.

 This comprehensive approach to loss calculation helps train models that not only fit the data well but also respect crucial financial principles, contributing to more robust and dependable predictions in practical applications.

+### Ablation Study

+To assess the impact of different components of the IvySPT model, we conducted an ablation study by systematically removing or modifying specific elements.
+The following variants of the model were evaluated:

+1. **Removing the Continuous Kernel**:
+   - The elliptical RBF kernel-based continuous kernel embeddings were removed.
+This variant helps understand the contribution of the continuous kernel to the overall performance.

+2. **Removing the Positional Embedding**:
+   - Positional embeddings were excluded from the model.
+This variant assesses the importance of positional information in representing the surface embeddings.

+3. **Removing the External Attention**:
+   - The external attention mechanism, which incorporates external market features, was removed.
+This variant evaluates the impact of external market features on the model's predictive accuracy.

+4. **Removing the Gated Fusion**:
+   - The gated attention fusion mechanism was replaced with a simple addition of the self-attention and external attention outputs.
+This variant highlights the effectiveness of the gating mechanism in combining different attention outputs.

+5. **Removing the No Arbitrage Conditions Soft Constraints**:
+   - The soft constraints ensuring no arbitrage conditions were removed from the loss function.
+This variant demonstrates the importance of enforcing financial constraints on the model's predictions.

+By comparing the performance of these ablated variants with the full IvySPT model, we can quantify the contribution of each component to the overall performance.

 ## Architecture Search